 Big Fat Cookie Tricks

 I use bread flour, very cold butter, and I bake the cookies in a convection oven.
-In the past I’ve used European style butter, but these days I just use good quality American butter for the walnut version and increase the butter for the no-nut version.
+In the past I’ve used European style butter, but these days I just use good quality American butter for the walnut version.
 Flour is trickier.
 Bread flour always gives me big fat cookies, but they do have a crispier shell.
 If you want a softer shell you’ll have to play with the ratios and baking methods.
 Some people like mixing bread and cake flour, while others find bleached flour makes cookies rise higher.
 I like baking the cookies at as high a heat I can get without burning them, then dropping the temp so that only the inside cooks.

 In my personal experience comparing the two cookies side by side, using the bread flour, cold butter and a convection oven helps make the cookies more like their namesake, but those three things aren’t critical.
 What is critical are walnuts.
 If you take out the nuts you’ll need to adjust butter, flour and leavening agents.
 I put my no-nut version in the notes section.
-It’s not really like Levain’s, but my friends like it a lot.
+The no-nut version is not really like Levain’s, but my friends like it a lot.

 Here are a few more recent photos.
 The big fat cookies on this plate are walnut and no-nut and made with bread flour.